 One more song to highlight from the above list of contemporary worship songs is “Raise A Hallelujah” by Jonathan David and Melissa Helser and Bethel Music.
 The church at large has really latched on to this song.
 With a chorus that fills you with courage as you sing, this song is one to sing out with your whole heart.
 Let your faith be strengthened by the lyrics: “I’m gonna sing in the middle of the storm, louder and louder, you’re gonna hear my praises roar!
 Up from the ashes, hope will arise, death is defeated, the King is alive!”
 “Raise A Hallelujah” guides us to worship in the middle of the mystery, louder than the unbelief, and reminds us that our worship is a weapon that drives out the darkness in Jesus’ name.
 This song is much needed and unique in its theme and is one that will be sung for years to come.
 Along the lines of the theme of worshipping in the midst of the battle, we also have to mention the song titled, “Surrounded (Fight My Battles)” by Upperroom.
 It’s another hope-filled song that will lift heavy hearts and set our eyes on the throne of Jesus Christ who is seated in victory and continues to fight for us.

 If you listen to the songs on this list of modern worship songs, you will find a similar theme throughout.
-It is no surprise that many churches are gravitating toward these songs.
+It is no surprise that many churches are gravitating toward these songs and adding them to their worship software lists.
 They have been very comforting and soul-lifting during this time.
 We are not to be afraid, but we are to trust in the Lord Jesus Christ who works all things together for the good of those who love Him.
-There are many contemporary worship songs (and cherished hymns) that have moved the hearts of believers to worship with hope this year and even encouraged us to share that hope with others.
+There are many contemporary worship songs (and cherished hymns) that have moved the hearts of believers to worship with hope this year, and even encouraged us to share that hope with others.
 God is doing a new thing in the shaking.

 What Is Your List?